 For the Frosting:

-- In a stand mixer bowl with whisk attachment, add the protein isolate and cocoa powder.
+- In a stand mixer bowl with whisk attachment, add the protein powder and cocoa powder.
 Whisk on low.

 ^^ Cakes cooling on the racks.
 You can totally make a four-layer cake if you like, just slice these two cakes in half and stuff some more frosting in the middle.
 I need to do this!

 WOW, what a difference, eh?
-410 calories vs. 250 calories… I choose 250, especially if it’s higher in fiber and protein and lower in sugar and fat!
-By the taste of the cake though, you would never know it’s actually good for you.
+Only 250 calories for a slice of my healthy Peanut Butter Cake while the other recipe has 410 calories.
+I choose mine because it’s also higher in fiber and protein, and lower in sugar and fat.
+By the taste of the cake though, you would never know this one is actually good for you!